standardhealth/shr-node-server/README.md

 Run the same command from inside

-In order to start the server, run the following command from within the `nodejs-server-server` directory:
+In order to start the server, run the following command from within the `shr-node-server` directory:

 ```
 npm start